xmera-circle/xo_guide/README.md

 To create pdf document you have to run

-    $ asciidoctor-pdf pdf/xo-doc-hb.yml
+    $ asciidoctor-pdf pdf/xo-doc.yml

-A pdf-file (xo-doc-hb.pdf) is created.
+A pdf-file (xo-doc.pdf) is created.

 ### Create documents and pages with makefile